The first president of the Association was The Duke of Hamilton, whose presidency ran between 1885 and 1894.

-On 20th March 1935 Suffolk County Football Association held its Jubilee celebration, amongst the guests was Stanley Rouse, later to become Sir Stanley.
+On March 20th, 1935 Suffolk County Football Association held its Jubilee celebration.
+Amongst the guests was Stanley Rouse, later to become Sir Stanley.
 It was reported in the programme for this celebration that over the previous fifty years the progress on interest in the game had been ‘wonderful’ and that there was hardly a village which did not possess a football club and that practically each town had its own charity competition.

-Again interrupted by war during 1939-1945 the County F.A. started the era after World War II with J.W.
-Yallop continuing as Hon.
-Secretary, a post he held since 1919 and would continue to hold until 1960.
-In addition to J.W.
-Yallop the County has only had four other Hon.
-Secretaries since the Second World War, E.A.
-Brown, B.A.H.
-Collings, W.M.
-Steward and Martin Head.
-E.A.
-Brown was made a life member of this association in 1980 and its President in 1986.
+In addition to JW Yallop, the county only had four other honorary secretaries since the Second World War, Ernie Brown, Barry Collings, Bill Steward and Martin Head.
+Ernie Brown was made a life member of the Association in 1980 and its president in 1986.

 The Suffolk County Football Association became a Limited Company in 2000.

-In April 2003, the Association moved its Headquarters to purpose built offices in Stowmarket; which were officially opened by FA Vice-Chairman Ray Kiddell.
-In July 2003, Martin Head became the first salaried Secretary in the Association's history.
+In April 2003, the Association moved its headquarters to purpose-built offices in Stowmarket, which were officially opened by FA vice-chairman Ray Kiddell.
+In July 2003, Martin Head became the first salaried secretary in the Association's history.

 In 2006, all disciplinary administration transferred from volunteers to staff at the Association's HQ.

-In 2012 the County FA's Transformation Programme was implemented which has streamlined the Board of Directors, removed the previous Committee structure and will elect a Council more representative of Suffolk football.
+In 2012 the County FA's Transformation Programme was implemented which has streamlined the Board of Directors, removed the previous committee structure and will elect a Council more representative of Suffolk football.